-Current and past clients include professionals and organizations with an environmental focus, including clean tech, energy, solar, wind, green finance, the energy transition, utilities, infrastructure, watersheds, sewers, stormwater, transit, transportation, land use (mixed use, entitlements), regional planning, conservation, parks, forestry, and placemaking through sustainable tourism and cultural tourism.
+Current and past clients include people and organizations in clean energy, clean tech, solar, wind, green finance, energy transition, utilities, infrastructure, watersheds, water quality, sewers, stormwater, transit, transportation, land use, infrastructure, regional planning, conservation, parks, forestry, and sustainable & cultural tourism.

 Beth has corporate, nonprofit, and public agency experience, and her portfolio includes local, state, regional, national, and international projects.
 She speaks frequently on green career, green futurism, and green workforce topics.